Framework Computer: Third party projects

 RP2350 based open source expansion card for Framework Laptop providing GPIO access to the computer.

 A custom 3D print of a brick system expansion card for Framework Laptop.

+Small 3D printed compartment expansion cards.
+"SNACK Drawers" were the first commercially available third party expansion card.

 Product support

 The company provides knowledge base articles, a community forum, QR codes on the products and parts, and an inquiry form.

 Supported countries and regions

-Framework Laptop is currently available for order in the United States, Canada, European Union, United Kingdom, Australia and Taiwan.
+Framework Laptop is currently available for order in the United States, Canada, European Union, United Kingdom, Australia, Taiwan, Norway, Switzerland, Singapore and New Zealand.

 In December 2021, the company announced that they chose the additional supported countries UK, Germany, and France based on both the number of people who registered interest through the region selection page and on logistical complexity.
 In February 2022, pre-ordering became available for Ireland, Austria, and the Netherlands.
 Pre-orders also opened in Australia in September 2022, with shipments arriving from October.

 Framework does not support customers outside its supported regions, and does not endorse or support imported products.